Sandbox Training environment — real customers aren't contacted and payments aren't charged. Reset Weekly

 Joint, fractional, and timeshare ownership

-Every ownership stake on a unit is tracked as its own record with a share percentage and an effective date range.
-This supports three common patterns:
+Every ownership stake on a unit is tracked as its own record with a share and an effective date range.
+The share is captured either as a percentage or as a number of weeks, depending on whether the resort is flagged as Timeshare on its edit page:

-To add or edit ownerships, open the unit edit page and use the Ownership section.
-The list shows every current and historical stake with its percentage and effective dates; a footer row shows whether the active stakes today sum to 100% (if not, a warning appears — double-check it's intentional).
-When a unit is sold mid-year, add a new ownership record starting on the transfer date and set the previous record's "Effective to" to the day before.
-The fee assessment will then bill the old owner for their days and the new owner for theirs automatically.
+To add, edit, or transfer ownerships, open the unit edit page and use the Ownership section.
+Only contacts whose kind is owner can hold an ownership stake — the picker offers owner contacts only.
+The list shows every current and historical stake with its share and effective dates; a footer row shows whether the active stakes today sum to 100% (or the resort's operational weeks for timeshare resorts) — if not, a warning appears, double-check it's intentional.
+When a unit changes hands mid-year, use the Transfer action on the existing ownership row: it closes the seller's stake on the transfer date and opens the new owner's stake the same day (optionally splitting the share across several new owners).
+The fee assessment then bills the old owner for their days and the new owner for theirs automatically.

 How unit count affects billing

 ResortStrata uses a per-room pricing model.
-Your subscription cost is based on the total number of units across all resorts in your organization.
-There is a minimum of 5 units — if you have fewer than 5, you will be billed for 5.
+Your subscription cost is based on the total number of units across all resorts in your organization, excluding any units flagged as information only.
+There is a minimum of 5 units — if you have fewer than 5 chargeable units, you will be billed for 5.
 This keeps pricing fair for small and large properties alike.

 Editing and updating resort details